 Embrace the Crazy!

-(Tickets are 15$ online, 20$ at the door.
-You may take pictures, but please turn the flash off because bright lights (as well as sudden movements, loud noises, and men who wear pinkie rings) will frighten the skittish Aggy creature.
-Please do not feed the Aggy.
-Please do not attempt to pet the Aggy.
-We are not responsible if the Aggy lashes out at you, bites you, or one of your personal possessions gets lost in her hair.)
+(Tickets $15 online, $20 at the door.
+You may take pictures, but please turn the flash off because bright lights and sudden movements will frighten the skittish Aggy.
+Do not feed the Aggy.
+Do not attempt to pet the Aggy.
+We are not responsible if the Aggy lashes out at you, bites you, or if one of your personal possessions gets lost in her hair.)

 “Miss?
 Miss?”
-Pipsqueak’s voice floated into my ears, jerking me down to reality.
+Pipsqueak’s voice floated into my ears, jerking me down to reality, and I gave my head a firm shake to clear it out.
 Merlin, I really need to stop with the daydreams.
 “What’s wrong?”

-“Yes.
-Occasionally the peoples tell Pipsqueak that he has...uh—how do you say—issues with personal space.
+“Ah, yes.
+Occasionally people tell Pipsqueak that he has... uh—how do you say—issues with personal space.
 But Pipsqueak does not mind.
-Just as long as his friends are safe.”
-Pipsqueak paused, his luminous eyes suddenly dimming.
-“Mistress Aggy has nightmares.
-Sometimes she cries.
-It makes Pipsqueak sad.”
+Just so long as his friends are safe.”
+Pipsqueak paused, his luminous eyes traveling across my face.
+"Have you been feeling well lately, miss?"

 Pipsqueak’s eyes widened in shock.
 “Is Agatha Bennett saying that she has been poppin’ bottles?”

-“Poppin’ bottles, yo,” Pipsqueak replied with utmost seriousness.
-“Getting crunk.
-Making wasted.”
+“Poppin’ bottles,” Pipsqueak replied with utmost seriousness.
+“Getting crunk in da club with the biddies."

 “Oh!
-You see, Pipsqueak has recently purchased a muggle mp3 device.”
+You see, Pipsqueak has recently purchased a muggle mp3 device with his Hogwarts salary.”
 The house-elf nodded furiously, sounding almost proud.
 “It is great fun.
-Pipsqueak especially enjoys the songs of rap variety.”
+Pipsqueak especially enjoys the songs by rapper 50 Centaur.”

-“Okay, I can’t handle this.”
-I announced, shaking my head furiously.
-“Can you please just get me a bottle of Butterbeer or something?’
+“Okay, I can’t handle anymore of this,” I announced, shaking my head furiously in astonishment.
+What a world it was we lived in.
+“Could you please just get me a bottle of Butterbeer or something?’

-“Fo’ rizzle mah nizzle.”
-Pipsqueak stated primly, and then he was off, disappearing into the bustling mob of house-elves.
+“Fo’ rizzle, home dawg.”
+Pipsqueak stated primly, and then he was off, disappearing into the heat of the kitchen and the bustling mob of the other house-elves.

-Merlin, I need to get my head checked.
+Merlin, I needed to get my head checked.

 Six butterbeers later, and I wasn’t feeling too good.

-I don’t know why, but it was the strangest thing—whenever I walked one way, the world seemed to tilt the other.
-Objects had a strange tendency of magically duplicating themselves.
+Over the course of draining each bottle and ignoring Pipsqueak's pleas for me to 'slow down,' the strangest thing had happened — whenever I walked one way, the world began to tilt the other.
+Objects took on the strange tendency of magically duplicating themselves whenever I looked at them.
 And it was suddenly really, really hard to stand straight without feeling like I was about to tip over.